 Parting Gifts: Stress balls with the client logo and an upbeat message, such as “Don’t Stress About It”

 How do you weave in winter themes into your meetings and events?
-Let us know your cool ideas in the comments or on Twitter!
+Let us know your cool ideas on Twitter!